TrorYongOCR: Encoder-Decoder Model for Scene Text Recognition

 Abstract

-Inspired by PARSeq and DTrOCR, I design TrorYongOCR as the following: given \(L\) transformer blocks
+TrorYongOCR is designed as the following: given \(L\) transformer blocks

-• \(L-1\) are encoding blocks to encode a given image
+• \(L-1\) are encoding blocks that encode a given image

-• the last block is a decoding block without cross-attention mechanism
+• the last block is a single decoding block without cross-attention mechanism

-• the latent state of an image (the output of encoding layers) is concatenated with the input character embedding (token embedding including bos token plus position embedding) to create context vector, i.e. key and value vectors (think of it like a prefill prompt)
+• the latent state of an image (the output of the last encoder block) is concatenated with the input character embedding (token embedding including bos token) to create context vector, i.e. key and value vectors (think of it like a prefill prompt)

 TrorYongOCR architecture overview can be found in Figure 1.

 Figure 1: TrorYongOCR architecture overview.
 The input image is transformed into patch embedding.
-Image embedding is obtained by additioning patch embedding and position embedding.
-The image embedding is passed through \(L-1\) encoder blocks to generate image encoding (latent state).
-The image encoding is concatenated with character embedding (i.e. token embedding plus position embedding) before undergoing causal self-attention mechanism in the single decoder block to generate visio-lingual encoding (the ultimate latent state).
-Finally, the linear layer projects the visio-lingual encoding into logit over token space.
+The embedding is passed through \(L-1\) encoder blocks to generate image encoding (latent state).
+The image encoding is concatenated with character embedding (i.e., token embedding) before undergoing causal self-attention mechanism in the single decoder block to generate the latent state of character embedding.
+Finally, the linear layer projects the normalized latent state into logits over character set.

 Model Configuration